 - A self-review of the Transportation Planning Process was conducted and a report was accepted by the Technical and Officials Committees regarding Certification that the Transportation Planning Process Complies with Applicable Federal Laws and Regulations.
-The MPO and NDOR endorsed the compliance evaluation report and certified that the Planning Process for the Lincoln metropolitan area in meeting the requirements of 23 CFR 450.334(a). - FHWA/FTA TMA Certification Review of the Lincoln MPO was conducted on May 5-6, 2009 that resulted in corrective actions.
-The MPO identified planning deficiencies and actions to correct these in a "Corrective Action Plan."
-These activities have been incorporated in the annual Work Programs.
+The MPO and NDOR endorsed the compliance evaluation report and certified that the Planning Process for the Lincoln metropolitan area in meeting the requirements of 23 CFR 450.334(a). - The federal Quadrennial TMA Certification Review of the Lincoln MPO was conducted by the FHWA and FTA in May of 2013.
+The Certification Review concluded there was full resolution of all previous corrective actions and no new corrective actions were cited.
+An Action Plan has been developed to address the thirteen programmatic programmatic recommendations.